Akhetonics/Connect-A-PIC/README.md

 We welcome contributions to this project.
 If you're interested in helping, you can [contribute in the following ways](https://github.com/Akhetonics/Connect-A-PIC/wiki/CONTRIBUTING):

 1. **Pull Requests:**
-    - For any changes or improvements, please submit a pull request.
+    - For any changes or improvements, please submit a pull r**equest.
     - Ensure that each pull request addresses a specific issue or feature.
 Avoid combining multiple changes into a single request to facilitate review and integration.
     - Please provide a clear and detailed description of your changes and the purpose behind them.